 Get started today.

 The Soundproofing Company wants to make sure your job is done right the first time; that's why it's important that we talk before you choose your products.
 These consultations are part of our service and are offered at no cost to you.

 We have the lab reports, materials, diagrams, SIMS (Soundproofing Installation Manuals), and experience you need.

 SINCE 1999 - The Soundproofing Company has over two decades of experience with soundproofing.

 FREE CONSULTATION - Buy soundproofing products with confidence.
 We know what works and the myths you should avoid.

 CALL ANY TIME - Full phone support throughout the construction phase of your soundproofing project.

 FULLY ILLUSTRATED MANUALS with material purchase (SIM).
 Detailed guides to give to your contractor.

-CUSTOM FREIGHT QUOTES: Don't let a shopping cart charge you too much for shipping.
-Our shipping department knows how to get your order shipped to you quickly at the best price.
+CUSTOM FREIGHT QUOTES - Our shipping department knows how to get your order shipped to you quickly at the best price.